 Chess can be clearly an addiction, sex also and love is for sure the addiction that everybody suffers at least once in life.
 From the words of Natalia Pogonina we can imagine that this poor girl probably suffered the three of them at the same time back in 2010.
 We hope that she is still addicted to all of it and that she is managing the addiction well, as Sylvano is doing.
 At least we hope that she was able to go through withdrawal in case any of them ceased at some point.
 The most serious is probably love addiction, because love cannot be just ordered on demand.
 You can be a pretty girl and get sex.
 You can be a good chess player and play every single tournament you can, but love…You can’t order it.
 You find it and then you can only fight for it…or lose it as an idiot….

-Love and chess is a more complicated formula to make work.
+Love and chess is a complicated formula to make work.
 Do chess couples work well?
 Some do.
 Some don’t.
 Like in any other aspect of life.
 A couple works well if both members are really committed to keep the couple working.
 Many couples work under very strange conditions: having enemies in their families, being business competitors, not being able to live together, having kids with problems, having themselves health or mental problems, etc. Therefore, even if it is clear that the fact that both members of the couple are professional chess players gives some additional stress, it is at the end of the day not more than the stress existing in many other professions or situations in normal people’s lives.
 A couple works if both members want it to work, irrespective of the situation.
 If you love a person, you are somehow addicted to this person and you go through anything in order to keep this person as your partner.
 But not everybody has the maturity or the mental stability to be involved in couple life.
-The most interesting article that I have found on this subject can be read here.
+The most interesting article that we have found on this subject can be read here.
 It is worth.
-One interesting thing I read in this article is that fighting in a couple is not bad, but actually very good, because the fighting is the basis to later discuss, solve and make the couple stronger for the future.
+One interesting thing we read in this article is that fighting in a couple is not bad, but actually very good, because the fighting is the basis to later discuss, solve and make the couple stronger for the future.
 Not fighting at all seems to be much worse…interesting.

 In another post we referred to a chess.com article from the beginning of 2015.
 If we analyse the first 5 chess couples we find out the following about them 2,5 years later: